My name’s Lucy and I am addicted to Etsy.

 Cushions are another cost-effective way to change up a room.
 They can add a splash of colour to an old sofa or perhaps a sentimental touch with a personalised cover.
 They also make a room feel immediately more homely and cosier (and we all know how highly I rate cosiness in the name of self-care!)

 I went through a serious cushion phase back in 2016, which basically saw the entirety of Primark’s cushion range relocated to my bedroom.
-Although it left little to no room in the bed for my six foot three boyfriend, it was still a very happy time in my life, filled with extra colour and cosiness.
+Although it left little to no room in the bed for my ex-boyfriend, it was still a very happy time in my life, filled with extra colour and cosiness.
 Nothing beats a new cushion, my friends – but don’t just take my word for it, find out for yourselves.

 And there you have it!
 My list of non-essential items you need in your life.

 I send my commiserations to your bank balance in advance.